Food & beverage

 3. Protection Against Cyberattacks and Malware

-The food and beverage sector is an attractive target for cybercriminals due to the diverse technologies used and the large amounts of data processed daily.
-Cyberattacks such as ransomware, phishing, and malware can have severe consequences for business operations and data security.
+The food and beverage sector is an attractive target for cybercriminal activity due to the extensive use of digital systems, interconnected networks, and high volumes of valuable data.
+Threats such as ransomware, phishing, and malware attacks pose significant operational and financial risks.

 4. Management of Supplier and Logistics Data